LogoLogo

 where a PHRF handicap (HCP) of 120 (480 + 120) would yield a TCF of 1.

 * In addition, OSC applies a penalty to the PHRF handicap that each yacht carries based upon her top 3 finish results in the prior 3 regattas.
 For example, Marionette, because she won the Spring Series, will carry a 15% (of her PHRF handicap - .15 x 252 = 37.8) in the next series.
 Assuming she did not place in the top 3 positions in the next 3 regattas, this penalty would reduce to 10%, then 5%, being removed completely after the 3rd regatta.
 Penalties may accumulate to a maximum of 45%.
 The purpose of this special OSC penalty system is to keep the racing fun and competitive.
-For more details on the OSC penalty system click here.
+Suffice to say that Marionette won both days with and without consideration of the OSC penalties.
+There's more on this subject at the end of this page.

 So (another drink?), the Time Correction Factor (TCF) for Marionette for the 2008 Spring Series was .8197 applied to her elapsed time.